lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 The immediate goal for a lot of quantum computing researchers is to demonstrate quantum supremacy: one single example of a real life problem being solved on a quantum computer faster than on the best classical computer.
 (Rigetti is currently offering a [$1M prize](https://medium.com/rigetti/the-rigetti-quantum-advantage-prize-8976492c5c64) for this, by the way.)

-This has not been achieved yet, despite certain past claims by the company-that-shall-not-be-named that it has done so.
+This has not been achieved yet, despite certain past claims by the Company-That-Shall-Not-Be-Named that it has done so.

 The industry presenters at this workshop were very optimistic that the hybrid quantum-classical approach has the potential to demonstrate quantum supremacy in the near future.